 Study the construction notes to see how the process works.

 The Dillon EZ Tunnel boat was designed for the 31.8 cubic inch Johnson or Evinrude outboard motor.
 This two-stroke, two-cylinder motor was manufactured in 20, 25, 30 and 35 horsepower versions from 1976 through 2005.
-It is the 30/35 horsepower model that we use in GT Pro.
+It is the 30 and 35 horsepower models (they are, in fact, identical) that we use in GT Pro.
 More about GT Pro HERE.

 As already stated, the EZ Tunnel is simple to build (as boats go), by design.
 A few basic tools like a jigsaw, electric drill, and a belt sander will perform most of the tasks at hand.
 Add to that a bit of patience and attention to detail, and you will have a boat that will not only go fast, but that you will be proud to own.